Napa, it’s personal …

 A total coup de foudre.
 How could it not.
 It was entirely irresistible in its autumn majesty.

 I began at Spottswoode, welcomed by Beth Novak Milliken in the early evening dusk, a haven of gentle homeland hospitality.
 I patted beautiful dogs and watched them chasing squirrels up a tree.
 I met Aron and Landon, level-headed winemakers, immensely calm in the face of my incessant questions.
 Their pursuit of balance is evident in everything they said and in the wines themselves.
-And so fundamentally modest – 100 points recently awarded from Parker was the very last thing I learnt about the 2010 Spottswoode Estate Cabernet Sauvignon, not the first.
-How immensely thoughtful to allow me to discover the wine for myself, enjoy its inherent freshness, velvety tannins stretched taught across it black fruited spice and piquant vanilla core, before letting on that Bob happened to rather like it too!
+And so fundamentally modest – 100 points recently awarded from Parker was the very last thing I learned about the 2010 Spottswoode Estate Cabernet Sauvignon, not the first.
+How immensely thoughtful to allow me to discover the wine for myself, enjoy its inherent freshness, velvety tannins stretched taut across it black fruited spice and piquant vanilla core, before letting on that Bob happened to rather like it too!

 The following morning saw me framed at Raymond.
 This is indeed a winery experience like no other.

 Visceral, playful, not exactly shocking, quite, but distracting to old European eyes in its labyrinth of sensual rooms.
 The herb garden introductory walk is a stroke of genius.
-I wandered past trapeze-swinging mannequins, space-suited wannabe winemakers, dog kennels for the beloved pooch, red velvet saloon and leopard skin print carpets, barrel libraries and crystal chandeliers, glass in hand tasting immensely seductive, sweet-kernelled 2012 wines from the St Helena, Rutherford and flagship Generations blend.
-Well, you try explaining it!!
+I wandered past trapeze-swinging mannequins, space-suited wannabe winemakers, dog kennels for the beloved pooch, red velvet saloon and leopard skin print carpets, barrel libraries and crystal chandeliers, glass in hand tasting immensely seductive, sweet-kernelled 2012 wines from St Helena, Rutherford and flagship Generations blend.
+Well, you try explaining it!
 And isn’t that entirely the point; Raymond is all about you, your pleasure, your enjoyment, your fun, just as it is all about Jean-Charles Boisset and his vision.
 Mutual joie de vivre, mutual gratification, mutual respect.

 All that hedonism drove me up the tree-lined avenue to Opus One.
 Back to Bordeaux?
 Yes and no. Queenbee-hive like attracting and welcoming swarms of visitors, I was one of at least 50 in the 2 hours I spent there.
 The experience here is one of supreme elegance, smooth as silk, both opulent and restrained, both grounded and ethereal, and the 2007 and 2010 vintage wines I so enjoyed and respected there, reflect their surroundings perfectly.
 As David Pearson says, Opus started with no canvas, no estate, no vineyard.
 It was therefore entirely up to the owners to be free to chase an ideal, it still is, and though now grounded in land and beautiful bricks, there is a feeling that it has arrived exactly where it was heading.
 How philosophically brilliant, what a feat of grand vision, but no less than to be expected from such men as its founding fathers Robert Mondavi and Baron Philip de Rothschild.